yuelchen/hello-spring-boot/README.md

 - Used to autowire a bean with setter methods, instance variable and constructor.
 - Spring container will try to match bean by matching datatypes.

+#### @Required
+- Applies to the setter method of a bean.
+- Indicates that the annotated bean must be populated with required property.
+- If unpopulated, will result in an exception BeanInitilizationException.

+>public class Person {
+  	private String name;
+  	@Required
+  	public void setName(String name) {
+    	this.name=name;
+  	}
+  	public String getName() {
+    	return this.name;
+  	}
+}

+#### @Service
+- A class-level annotation.
+- Tells Spring that the class will contain some business logic - performs a service request.

+>@Service
+public class Services {
+	public void performOilChange() {
+		// code here...
+	}
+}

+#### @Repository
+- A class-level annotation.
+- DAO thats used to access a Database directly.
+- A repository can perform all operations relating to a database.

+>@Repository
+public class EmployeeRepository  {
+	public void delete() {
+		// code here...
+	}
+}

+#### @Controller
+- A class-level annotation.
+- Tells Spring to consider this class as a Web request handler.
+- By default, will return a String that indicates route to redirect to.
+- Specialization of @Component - most commonly used with @RequestMapping annotation.

+>@Controller
+@RequestMapping("books")
+public class BooksController {
+	@RequestMapping(value = "/{name}", method = RequestMethod.GET)
+	public List<Book> getBooksByName() {
+		// code here...
+		return books;
+	}
+}